What is isoniazid?

 Ask your health care provider about possible side effects from isoniazid.
 Your health care provider will tell you what to do if you have side effects.

-Take isoniazid according to your health care provider’s instructions.
-Your health care provider will tell you how much isoniazid to take and when to take it.
+Use isoniazid according to your health care provider’s instructions.
+Your health care provider will tell you how much isoniazid to use and when to use it.
 Before you start isoniazid and each time you get a refill, read any printed information that comes with your medicine.

 How should isoniazid be stored?